Processor Affinity

 The behavior of this combination is shown in the following examples for JUWELS.

-Example 1: Pure MPI application filling only the first thread of a core on a node:
+Example 1: Pure MPI application filling only the first thread of a core on a CPU node in alternating socket placement:

 0: